resrc/rienswagerman.nl/articles/photo-grids/index.md

+---
+title: The expressivity of photographic grids
+description: An article about the display of photographs in grids.
+How photographic display in grids are used to express meaning.
+---

-# The expressivity of visual grids
+# The expressivity of photo- graphic grids

 ## How grids are used to express meaning